-Let’s play a game to learn about biodiversity in the local environment and gain knowledge of First Peoples ecosystems with the endangered fish called the white sturgeon.
+Let’s play a game to learn about biodiversity in the local environment and gain knowledge of First Nations ecosystems with the endangered fish called the white sturgeon.
 Students discover where these fish live, what they eat, who and what is a threat to their survival, and the importance of biodiversity for all of us.

 Pull up the “Picture this” activity and learn about how we create energy in B.C., and how this affects the white sturgeon.

 The white sturgeon dwell in the Nechako, Fraser, Kootenay and Columbia Rivers of B.C.
 They are prehistoric fish and have not changed much in 175 million years.
 Adult white sturgeon can live to 100 years, reach 6 metres in length and weigh over 600 kg.
 They live deep in the bottom of our rivers and except for humans, adult white sturgeons have no predators.
 But despite this, today in B.C. they are endangered.
 The following are some reasons how and why this has happened.

 In summary loss of suitable habitat, food, and historical over-fishing has endangered these river dinosaurs.
 For more information check out Supporting biodiversity and B.C.'s white sturgeon.